 vii.
 Disclosure of any situations where the modeled hedging strategies make money in some scenarios without losing a reasonable amount in some other scenarios, and an explanation of why the situations are not material for determining the CTE 70 (best efforts).

 viii.
 Results of any testing of the method used to determine prices of financial instruments for trading in scenarios against actual initial market prices, including how the testing considered historical relationships.
-If there are substantial discrepancies, disclosure of the substantial discrepancies and documentation as to why the model-based prices are appropriate for determining the SR.
+If there are substantial discrepancies, disclosure of the substantial discrepancies and documentation as to why the model-based prices are appropriate for determining the DR and SR.

 ix.
 Any model adjustments made when calculating CTE 70 (adjusted), in particular, any liquidation or substitution of assets for currently held hedges.
-If there is liquidation or a substitution of assets for currently held hedges, disclosure of the impact on the adjusted run.strategy that offsetsassociated with index crediting strategiesfor the future hedging strategy that offsets index credits (or for hedging programs on similar products)
+If there is liquidation or a substitution of assets for currently held hedges, disclosure of the impact on the adjusted run.

+x.
+Justification for the margin for any future hedging strategy that offsets interest index credits associated with index crediting strategies (index credits), including relevant experience, other relevant analysis, and an assessment of potential model error.

+xi.
+Ten years of historical experience on hedge gains/losses as a percent of index credited for hedge programs supporting index credits.

+xii.
+If there is less than five years of historical experience of this hedging program or a hedging program on similar products, an explanation of how the company considered increases in the error factor to account for limited historical experience.

 e.
 Error Factor (E) and Back-Testing – Description of E, the error factor, and formal back-tests performed, including: